or4/react-advanced/src/fiber-in-depth/change-detection.md

 #### React - Render (Reconciliation)

-React creates fiber node for each node and each elemnt of structure (examples: context, portals..)
+React creates fiber node for each node and each element of structure (examples: context, portals..)
 React skip nodes that is not changed.
 It marks nodes that need update.
-React look up from parent to child, and if parent not chaged then child is not changed But I see that if we change state in child, paremt render is not called.
+React look up from parent to child, and if parent not changed then child is not changed If state in child is changed, the parent render's is not called.

-Manually mechanism scheduling and not targeted synchronization process React compare all nodes each using some heuristics (which are changes and skip if not changes) But thanks to the fact that there are no static templates we can very dynamicly work with framework
+Manually mechanism scheduling and not targeted synchronization process React compare all nodes each using some heuristics (which are changes and skip if not changes) But thanks to the fact that there are no static templates we can very dynamically work with framework

 this process is async and not modify DOM